KatarzynaKruk/demo-repo/README.md

 Adding more text.

 ## Local Development.
-1. Open index.html in your browser.
+1. Open index.html in your browser..